logiclogue/jordanlord.co.uk/src/blog/footium-in-the-age-of-ai.md

 ## Constraint

-The constraint should be simple:
+The constraint is simple:

-**everything must come from the world state.**
+**everything comes from the world state.**

 If a player has a face, it comes from that player.
 If commentary exists, it comes from that match.